-1.1.2 LOOKING AT THE DETAILS
+LOOKING AT THE DETAILS

-These principles are among those laid out fully in the first report from the Broadband Commission for Digital Development, "A 2010 Leadership Imperative: Towards a Future Built on Broadband," which includes recommendations for action.
-The second report presents a closer look at the facts and figures that could put the recommendations into effect.
+hese principles are among those laid out fully in the report from the Broadband Commission for Digital Development, "A 2010 Leadership Imperative: Towards a Future Built on Broadband"1, which includes recommendations for action.
+This contribution to the second outcome of the Commission presents a closer look at the facts and figures that could put the recommendations into effect.
+The chapters referred to are those in the full report to be reviewed by the Broadband Commission.

-"Broadband: a platform for progress" considers what broadband is - how it can be defined, and why broadband is so valuable is demonstrated in evidence of its powerful economic effects, as well as an overview of its importance in creating knowledge societies and the multitude of services it can carry.
+"Broadband - a platform for progress" considers what broadband is - how it can be defined, and why broadband is so valuable is demonstrated in evidence of its powerful economic effects, as well as an overview of the services it can carry.
 Also examined is how various types of infrastructure can produce these networks, with examples of broadband deployments being achieved in various countries, including developing ones.
-Issues of policy are covered too, such as regulation, spectrum management, and questions of universal service.
+In addition, policy issues are covered, such as regulation, spectrum management, and questions of universal service.

-In addition, there is an overview of the current status of broadband deployments on a global and regional basis.
-Figures 1.1 and 1.2, for instance, show how broadband subscriptions have grown worldwide in recent years.
+Also included is an overview of the current status of broadband deployments on a global and regional basis.
+Figures 1 and 2, for instance, show how broadband subscriptions have grown worldwide over the last ten or twelve years.